hytopiagg/sdk/docs/server.player.getpersisteddata.md

 ## Remarks

 This method returns the player persisted data.
+If it returns undefined, the player data failed to load and your game logic should handle this case appropriately.